 Results

-Twenty-sex direction change events recorded between 2001 and 2010 were analyzed; of these 26 direction change events 24 were acquired from Dr. Otis and had been recorded between 2001-2008.
+Twenty-six direction change events recorded between 2001 and 2010 were analyzed; of these 26 direction change events 24 were acquired from Dr. Otis and had been recorded between 2001-2008.
 The other two were recorded by me in 2010.
 During the years 2001-2008, whales were present and observed from about May 20th to October 10th.
 Observational periods lasted 39 minutes on average with and average of 81 observations a year.
 During these observational periods an average 22% had a direction change event and of those events only about 17% of them had usable recordings.

 After the data was acquired the number of calls and buzzes six minutes before and after every direction change event were entered into a Microsoft Excel sheet for organization and analysis.
 Call rates were calculated for each event by dividing the number of calls by number of whales present and the six-minute time duration.
 The call and buzz rates variances were normalized using a square root and a log 10 transform respectively.
-Call and buzz rates before and after direction changes were compared by running a paired t-test which utilized the program StatPlus used in conjunction with Excel.
+Call and buzz rates before and after direction changes were compared by running a paired t-test using the program StatPlus, used in conjunction with Excel.

 Call rates six minutes before direction changes, with an average (SEM) of 1.05 ( 0.4), were higher than call rates six minutes after, with an average of 0.82 (0.27), but not significantly so (t = 2.06, N = 26, p = 0.60) see Figure 1.